amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 and are automatically generated with the following labels `"xlobc`", `"xhibc`", `"ylobc`", `"yhibc`", `"zlobc`", `"zhibc`" that are accessible throughout the input file.

-For the `"unstructured`" mesh option, Amanzi supports fixed meshes in the MOAB and MSTK formats, as well as a simple mesh specification that accommodates a parallelepiped domain.
-In the first two cases, the domain boundaries must be identified explicitly in the mesh file (see `"labeled set`" region type below).
+For the `"unstructured`" mesh option, Amanzi supports import of meshes in the Exodus II formats, as well as a generation of a simple mesh that accommodates a parallelepiped domain.
+In the first cases, the domain boundaries must be identified explicitly in the mesh file (see `"labeled set`" region type below).
 For `"simple mesh`", the boundaries are created automatically, following the scheme for the `"structured`" mesh option discussed above.